Catel/Catel.Docs/src/vnext/content/getting-started/wpf/creating-the-project.md

 ## Adding the NuGet packages

 As soon as the project is created, the *Readme.txt* will be opened and instruct your what to do.
-Right-click on the solution =\> *Manage NuGet packages... *Then search for *Catel.Extensions.Controls* and click *Install*.
+Right-click on the solution =\> *Manage NuGet packages... *Then search for `Catel.MVVM` and click *Install*.

 ![](../../../images/getting-started/wpf/creating-the-project/nuget.png)